markround/tiller/README.md

 Note that if you omit the user/group/perms parameters - as shown above for the production environment - the defaults are whatever Docker runs as (usually root).
 Also, if you don't run the script as root, it will skip setting these.

-The `development.yaml` can be even simpler, as we don't actually define a replica set, so we can skip the whole `config` block :
+The development environment definition can be even simpler, as we don't actually define a replica set, so we can skip the whole `config` block :

 ```yaml
 	development: